KLavallais/osTicketPostSetup/README.md

 ![osTicket Banner](https://github.com/KLavallais/KLavallais/blob/assets/osTicket%20Banner.png)

-Welcome to the **osTicket Configuration Guide**, detailing how to set up roles, departments, teams, SLAs, agents, users, and help topics.
+Welcome to this **osTicket Configuration Guide**, detailing how to set up roles, departments, teams, SLAs, agents, users, and help topics.
 The guide also touches on the separation between the **Agent Panel** and **Admin Panel** for specific tasks.

 ---